Security

 • Referrer-Policy: strict-origin-when-cross-origin

-• Permissions-Policy — geolocation, camera, microphone, payment, USB, and interest-cohort APIs all disabled.
+• Permissions-Policy — geolocation, camera, microphone, payment, USB, interest-cohort and browsing-topics APIs all disabled.

 No third-party tracking

 No analytics scripts.
 No tag managers.
 No marketing pixels.
-No remote fonts other than Google Fonts.
+No remote fonts — the typefaces are self-hosted, so no request leaves your browser for a third party.
 No session-replay tooling.
 The site is JavaScript-light (one small search.js file, only loaded on /search/) and works fully without scripts.

 Cookies